-Plagiarism Note: All work submitted to D2L will be scanned by the Turnitin® program, which flags text that has been quoted from a published source.
-If you submit text in which quoted text is not placed in "quotation marks" and the correct source is not cited, you will receive a grade of zero for that assignment.
+When using the ideas of other published and unpublished sources, students must use accepted documentation conventions (i.e., MLA or APA).
+If you submit an assignment in which quoted content is not placed in "quotation marks" and/or you have not cited the correct source, you will receive a grade of zero for that assignment.
 If this occurs twice in the course, you will receive a grade of "F" for the course.
-There are no exceptions to this policy (e.g., Stating, "I meant to put the text in quotation marks but forgot to do so: please give me another chance" won't change the outcome).
-Please don't allow plagiarism to negatively impact your grade.
+There are no exceptions to this policy.
+Stating, "I meant to put the text in quotation marks but forgot to do so," "I cited a source but forgot the quotation marks," or "I cited the wrong source" won't change the outcome: Please don't allow plagiarism to negatively impact your grade.